Manga has power to overcome the language & culture barrier

 We have created a leaflet that incorporates manga and illustrations to make it more prominent when presenting the newly developed system at an Italian conference.

 It is a manga explaining the story of the Saikū Ruins in a sightseeing app.
-Since it is for smartphones, it is created as vertical manga.
+Since it is for smartphones, it is created as Vertical Scrolling Manga.

 In order to familiarize people with the Department of Architecture and Urban Environment, we created an introductory manga for the students and the researchers in Japan and overseas.